A “Grape” Place to Taste the Good Life

 Take a car-free stroll down the Rue Sainte-Catherine, considered the longest pedestrian-only street in Europe.
 Charm abound, stop at an outdoor café for a glass of premier cru (try a red from Mouton-Rothchild – that’s the good stuff) and people watch.
 Taste the crisp, fruity flavors with a touch of licorice.
 It will warm your soul like the Aquitaine sun.

 Decidedly controversial, yet to some – deliciously divine, the Aquitaine region is famous for its foie gras.
-Head to the Marché Capuçins, located on the Cours de la Marne, close to St Jean station for a taste of the local fatty duck liver.
+Head to the Marché Capuçins, located on the Cours de la Marne, close to Bordeaux St Jean train station for a taste of the local fatty duck liver.
 For something sweet, try Cannelés - tiny round cakes soaked in rum.

 Bordeaux is just the beginning of your journey into France with a France Rail Pass.
 In just two hours, be in Limoges, home to its eponymous porcelain.
 Have cassoulet in Toulouse, France’s Ville Rose, or “Pink City” thanks to its buildings covered in wide Roman bricks.
 In three hours be in Lourdes, sight of Mary and miracles.
 With a Eurail France-Spain Pass, you can go from to Allez to Ole in just a few hours.